Social Studies Curriculum Overview

 The North Allegheny Elementary Social Studies Curriculum utilizes a cohesive spiraling curriculum that promotes a diverse and rich understanding of the history, culture, economics, and geography of the students' community, state, nation, and world.
 It includes skill-building in literacy, the use of maps and globes, and interpreting historical and current events.

+Kindergarten students in North Allegheny will utilize Houghton Mifflin Harcourt’s The World Around Us.
 Students are introduced to the basic elements of social studies with emphasis on their relationships with their peers, their school, their families, community, and the immediate world around them.
 Topics include friendship, family, basic geography skills using maps and globes, holidays, national and local historical figures or importance, and school and community rules.